 Our academic-focused ESL program prepares individuals for success in postsecondary undergraduate and graduate programs in the United States.
-During morning coursework, students study reading, writing, listening, and speaking using academic materials.
-During afternoon coursework, students select from a range of elective classes including TOEFL Preparation, ESL All Skills, English for Specific Purposes, and Pronunciation Skills.
+During morning coursework, students study reading, writing, listening, and speaking using the PRISM textbook series.
+During afternoon coursework, students select from a range of elective classes including TOEFL Preparation, Multimedia Exploration of English, English for Specific Purposes, Business Communication, Vocabulary and Grammar Explorations, and Pronunciation Skills.

 ESL Virtual Study: Connect With Us From Anywhere